chaosblade-io/chaosblade/README.md

 ```
 This project was downloaded to the `GOPATH/src/github.com/chaosblade-io/chaosblade` directory.
 You can execute `go env` command to view the `GOPATH` value.

-Go to the the project root directory(`GOPATH/src/github.com/chaosblade-io/chaosblade`) and execute compile:
+Go to the project root directory(`GOPATH/src/github.com/chaosblade-io/chaosblade`) and execute compile:
 ```bash
 make
 ```

-If you compile the linux package on the mac operating system, you can do:
+If you compile the Linux package on the Mac operating system, you can do:
 ```bash
 make build_linux
 ```